Kwong Hai Chew v. Colding: Background

-The S.S.
-Sir John Franklin set off on a voyage, which included calls at several foreign ports in Asia.
+The SS Sir John Franklin set off on a voyage, which included calls at several foreign ports in Asia.
 Chew remained aboard the ship during the voyage.
 However, as the ship arrived in San Francisco in March 1951, the immigration inspector ordered him "temporarily excluded," under 8 CFR § 175.57, as an alien whose entry was deemed prejudicial to the public interest.

 When the ship arrived in New York on March 29, the government continued Chew's "temporary exclusion" and did not permit him to land.
 On March 30, Chew petitioned the United States District Court for the Eastern District of New York for a writ of habeas corpus, alleging that his detention was arbitrary and capricious and a denial of due process of law in violation of the Fifth Amendment.
 Attorney General J. Howard McGrath, purporting to act under 8 CFR § 175.57(b), ordered Chew's "temporary exclusion be made permanent" and denied him a hearing before a Board of Special Inquiry.
 After the Attorney General denied Chew all information as to the nature and cause of any accusations against him and all opportunity to be heard in opposition to the order for his "exclusion," Chew was detained at Ellis Island "for safe-keeping on behalf of the master of the S.S.
 Sir John Franklin."

 The District Court issued but subsequently dismissed a writ of habeas corpus, and the Court of Appeals for the Second Circuit affirmed the dismissal on appeal.
 Both of the courts relied upon Knauff v.
 Shaughnessy (1950) in their decisions.
 Both courts also denied Chew's applications for bail.